grafana/grafana/docs/sources/live/_index.md

 ## Concepts

 Grafana Live sends data to clients over persistent WebSocket connection.
-Under the hood Grafana frontend subscribes on channels to receive data which was published into that channel – in other words PUB/SUB mechanics is used.
+Grafana frontend subscribes on channels to receive data which was published into that channel – in other words PUB/SUB mechanics is used.
 All subscriptions on a page multiplexed inside a single WebSocket connection.
-There are some rules regarding Live channel names – see [Live channel]({{< relref "live-channel.md" >}}).
+There are some rules regarding Live channel names – see [Live channel]({{< relref "./live-channel.md" >}}).

 Handling persistent connections like WebSocket in scale may require operating system and infrastructure tuning.
-That's why by default Grafana Live supports 100 simultaneous connections max, see more details on how to tune this limit in [Live configuration section]({{< relref "configure-grafana-live.md" >}}).
+That's why by default Grafana Live supports 100 simultaneous connections max.
+For more details on how to tune this limit, refer to [Live configuration section]({{< relref "configure-grafana-live.md" >}}).

 ## Features